Nabapadma-sarker/desiblitz/README.md

 wordpress Theme
 =====================

-it is a uropean magazine wordpress theme.
+it is a European magazine wordpress theme.
 I made most of section of this project.

 here used so many features --